 - Provide a copy to your employer’s payroll officer and keep a copy for your files.

-WEA is the designated union for public employees who are educators in the K-12 school system, college faculty and other school employees.
+The Washington Education Association (WEA) is the designated union for more than 90,000 public employees who are educators in the K-12 school system, college faculty and other school employees.

 For years, public employees in Washington have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
 However, the U.S. Supreme Court recently ruled that public employees can no longer be required to financially support a labor union against their will.
 (Janus v.
 AFSCME, 2018).